kienerj/kienerj.github.io/_posts/2020-08-21-rdkit-services.md

 In this case the image will be cached in the browser for 1 hour.

 However what also speaks against building the images client-side?
-Would you really pass the chemical structure info to the client which then has to push it back to the image generation service?
-Most likely not.
-In a real application you would most likely push your structure id and have the image generation service be able to fetch the structure from the database using this id.
+In a real application you would most likely push your structure id and not the structure itself and have the image generation service be able to fetch the structure from the database using this id.
 In that case you can also implement cache revalidation by checking directly in the database if the structure has changed and accordingly return early (304 Not Modified).
+This will require setting the <pre><a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Last-Modified"> Last-Modified</a></pre> or <pre><a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag">ETag</a></pre> header on the image response.
+On top of that I'm not a fan of moving too much "compute" stuff onto the client if it can easily be done server-side.